Last Layer Hamiltonian Monte Carlo: Discussion and Conclusion

 We evaluated and explored the effectiveness of applying Hamiltonian Monte Carlo (HMC) sampling to the final layer of deep neural networks for video-based driver action and intention recognition.
 Applying HMC to sample the parameters of the last layer reduces the required computational cost compared to sampling the entire network.
 While last layer HMC (LL--HMC) benefits from the Markov-Chain Monte Carlo sampling ability to explore complex and potentially multi-modal posterior distributions for the last layer's parameters, its reliance on fixed pre-trained representations comes at the cost of not capturing the uncertainty inherent in the feature extraction layers of a deep neural network (DNN).
 Furthermore, as already indicated by the toy example, increasing the number of posterior samples improves the uncertainty estimations but saturates after a certain point.

 Compared to the softmax-based baseline, the last layer probabilistic deep learning (PDL) approaches demonstrated improved performance under specific hyperparameter settings.
 However, the classification and OOD detection results across grid searches yielded significantly lower performance dropped compared to the best performance for a single grid search.
 The effect of additional predictions by evaluating the best performing hyperparameter configuration across 100 random seeds for each last layer PDL method and dataset showed that LL--HMC yields competitive results.
-Additional samples or predictions did not consistently enhance the in-distribution or OOD performance for the included last layer PDL approaches.
+Additional last layer parameter samples or predictions, which increases the computational complexity, did not consistently enhance the in-distribution or OOD performance for the included last layer PDL approaches.
+Future work could further examine the effects of not only sampling the last layer of the DNN but extracting the latent representation from earlier stages of the network to apply the LL–PDL methods to the subsequent remaining layers.
+Alternatively, it would be interesting to assess the effects of extending the single last layer to multiple layers for generating predictions and uncertainty estimates.

 While driving action and intention recognition are examples of realistic safety-critical applications, last layer PDL approaches can also be applied in other domains.
-For example, to support human-robot interaction through action and intention recognition \citep{qi2024computer}, elderly care \citep{pereira2009elder}, predictive maintenance \citep{benker2021utilizing,nguyen2022probabilistic}, medical imaging \citep{zou2023review}, and fraud detection \citep{habibpour2023uncertainty}.
+For example, to support human-robot interaction through action and intention recognition \cite{qi2024computer}, elderly care \cite{pereira2009elder}, predictive maintenance \cite{benker2021utilizing,nguyen2022probabilistic}, medical imaging \cite{zou2023review}, and fraud detection \cite{habibpour2023uncertainty}.
 These tasks require different modeling approaches, which could provide deeper insights into how the underlying model representations affect the last layer uncertainty estimation performance.